-We went into the hospital at that time, it was a life and death situation because the concussion was so severe that swelling of the brain is the real issue.
-To just make sure she’s alive they poured steroids into her through intravenous for about the first 24 hours and kept the swelling down.
-And that was what really prevented death at that point.
+We went into the hospital at that time; it was a life and death situation because the concussion was so severe that swelling of the brain is the real issue.
+To just make sure she’s alive they poured steroids into her through intravenous for about the first twenty-four hours and kept the swelling down; and that was what really prevented death at that point.
 Then it was a matter of whether there was spinal cord damage and paralysis.
-And as it turned out, there was no spinal cord damage which was really an incredible thing.
+And as it turned out, there was no spinal cord damage, which was really an incredible thing.
 That puts her in the category of five percent of people who have that kind of break and live.
 And so, God was really in that.
-And then it was a process of months of wearing a steel halo and it hardly seems like a year ago.
+And then it was a process of months of wearing a steel halo; and it hardly seems like a year ago.

-PAT: Yes, very definitely.
-In fact, we had to limit all the dear people that wanted to come alongside and assist and serve and we had just one or two particular friends that stayed with me almost 24 hours a day.
+PATRICIA: Yes, very definitely so.
+In fact, we had to limit all the dear people that wanted to come alongside and assist and serve.
+And we had just one or two particular friends that stayed with me almost twenty-four hours a day.
 With a hand paralyzed and one in a cast, I was unable to do much for myself.
 So they were there to feed me and to bathe me and to take care of me over and above the care at the hospital.

 She came back frequently.
 And I remember her weeping one time in joy and saying, “I’m so glad you’re not paralyzed.”
 And, of course, she knew all that was involved in that and just rejoiced for Patricia.

 AL: Well, Patricia, I hope you don’t take this in the wrong way; but as I see you today, a year after that near fatal accident, you look perfectly normal.
 Have you had any kind of residual problems connected with that?